(602) 307-0808

 Vehicular Aggravated Assault typically is charged if somebody is drunk behind the wheel of a car and has an accident which results in serious physical injury or substantial disfigurement to another person, because a car qualifies as a “dangerous instrument.”

 If you have been charged or suspected of Aggravated Assault.
-Speak to us day or night 602-307-0808 or click here for our confidential contact form for a Free Consultation with a defense attorney.
+Speak to us day or night 602-307-0808 or click here for our confidential contact form for a Free Initial Consultation with a defense attorney.

 Possible Punishments for Aggravated Assault